• Skip to primary navigation

 This site is protected by the Google Privacy Policy and Terms of Service apply.

 The nutty crumble base and topping are easy to make by hand or in a food processor, a task kids love to do themselves!
-Simply press half the crumble into the tin, spread with mincemeat (store-bought or homemade), and sprinkle the rest on top.
-It’s that simple!
+Simply press half the crumble into the tin, spread with mincemeat (store-bought or homemade), and sprinkle the rest on top to create a delicious mincemeat slice.
+It's that simple.

 Jump to: